scalefactory/s3du/README.md

 of the following IAM policies attached, depending on which `s3du` modes you wish to use.

+Full examples of these policies are provided as:

+  - A CloudFormation template
+  - IAM policy JSON files
+  - A Terraform module

+Under the `aws` directory of the source repository.

 ### CloudWatch IAM Policy

 This policy will enforce HTTPS use and will allow `s3du` access to the AWS